UMLS-DL/UVA/README.md

 ## References
 1. Vinh Nguyen, Olivier Bodenreider. _UVA Resources for Biomedical Vocabulary Alignment at Scale in the UMLS Metathesaurus_.
 2022.
 Submitted to ISWC.
 2022
 2. Vinh Nguyen, Hong Yung Yip, Goonmeet Bajaj, Thilini Wijesiriwardene, Vishesh Javangula, Srinivasan Parthasarathy, Amit Sheth, Olivier Bodenreider. _Context-Enriched Learning Models for Aligning Biomedical Vocabularies at Scale in the UMLS Metathesaurus_.
 Proceedings of the Web Conference 2022 (WWW'22).
 ACM.
 2022
-3. Vinh Nguyen, Hong Yung Yip, Olivier Bodenreider.
-Biomedical Vocabulary Alignment at Scale in the UMLS Metathesaurus.
+3. Vinh Nguyen, Hong Yung Yip, Olivier Bodenreider. _Biomedical Vocabulary Alignment at Scale in the UMLS Metathesaurus_.
 Proceedings of the Web Conference 2021 (WWW'21).
 ACM.
 2021
-4. Vinh Nguyen, Olivier Bodenreider.
-Adding an Attention Layer Improves the Performance of a Neural Network Architecture for Synonymy Prediction in the UMLS Metathesaurus.
+4. Vinh Nguyen, Olivier Bodenreider. _Adding an Attention Layer Improves the Performance of a Neural Network Architecture for Synonymy Prediction in the UMLS Metathesaurus_.
 Proceedings of the MedInfo Conference 2021.
-5. Bajaj, Goonmeet, Vinh Nguyen, Thilini Wijesiriwardene, Hong Yung Yip, Vishesh Javangula, Amit Sheth, Srinivasan Parthasarathy, and Olivier Bodenreider.
-"Evaluating Biomedical Word Embeddings for Vocabulary Alignment at Scale in the UMLS Metathesaurus Using Siamese Networks."
+5. Bajaj, Goonmeet, Vinh Nguyen, Thilini Wijesiriwardene, Hong Yung Yip, Vishesh Javangula, Amit Sheth, Srinivasan Parthasarathy, and Olivier Bodenreider. _Evaluating Biomedical Word Embeddings for Vocabulary Alignment at Scale in the UMLS Metathesaurus Using Siamese Networks_.
 In Proceedings of the Third Workshop on Insights from Negative Results in NLP, pp. 82-87.
 2022.
-6. Goonmeet Bajaj, Vinh Nguyen, Thilini Wijesiriwardene, Hong Yung Yip, Vishesh Javangula, Srinivasan Parthasarathy, Amit Sheth, Olivier Bodenreider.
-Evaluating Biomedical BERT Models for Vocabulary Alignment at Scale in the UMLS Metathesaurus. arXiv preprint arXiv:2109.13348.
+6. Goonmeet Bajaj, Vinh Nguyen, Thilini Wijesiriwardene, Hong Yung Yip, Vishesh Javangula, Srinivasan Parthasarathy, Amit Sheth, Olivier Bodenreider. _Evaluating Biomedical BERT Models for Vocabulary Alignment at Scale in the UMLS Metathesaurus_. arXiv preprint arXiv:2109.13348.
 2021
-7. Thilini Wijesiriwardene, Vinh Nguyen, Goonmeet Bajaj, Hong Yung Yip, Vishesh Javangula, Yuqing Mao, Kin Wah Fung, Srinivasan Parthasarathy, Amit P Sheth, Olivier Bodenreider.
-UBERT: A Novel Language Model for Synonymy Prediction at Scale in the UMLS Metathesaurus. arXiv preprint arXiv:2204.12716.
+7. Thilini Wijesiriwardene, Vinh Nguyen, Goonmeet Bajaj, Hong Yung Yip, Vishesh Javangula, Yuqing Mao, Kin Wah Fung, Srinivasan Parthasarathy, Amit P Sheth, Olivier Bodenreider. _UBERT: A Novel Language Model for Synonymy Prediction at Scale in the UMLS Metathesaurus_. arXiv preprint arXiv:2204.12716.
 2021

 ## Contact